 Posted Dec 02, 2019

-This is the fifth and final article in a 5-part series discussing different aspects of the current mainstream, biomedical approach to mental health diagnosis.
-Earlier versions of these 5 articles were part of an online forum called the “Global Summit on Diagnostic Alternatives” which ceased operating in 2015 and is no longer accessible.
+This is the fifth and final post in a five-part series discussing different aspects of the current mainstream, biomedical approach to mental health diagnosis.
+Earlier versions of these five posts were part of an online forum called the “Global Summit on Diagnostic Alternatives,” which ceased operating in 2015 and is no longer accessible.

 [For the sake of brevity, I’m assuming readers already have some understanding of things like: what the DSM is; the massive influence it has on the way we think about and address mental health; the industry it has become; and the extraordinary amounts of revenue it generates for the American Psychiatric Association.]